flow-r/flowr/README.md

 flow
 ======

+> This packages should install OK.
+Build failure is likely incorrect, more on this [here](https://github.com/hadley/stringr/issues/68)

 R pacakge to design (and deploy) complex workflows, in a effective and efficient manner on High Perfomance computing clusters.

 Please visit [docs.flowr.space](http://docs.flowr.space) for more information.